-The San Juan Islands are an archipelago between the mainland of Washington state and Vancouver Island, British Columbia, Canada.
-As such, it's one of the more beautiful and untouched ecosystems within a hundred miles or so of dense population.
-The San Juans boast the highest population of Bald Eagles in the US, are legendary for wale watching, and host a range of small communities of both trustafarian farmers living off the land and weirdo locals who've rarely left the islands they were born onto.
+An archipelago between the mainland of Washington state and Vancouver Island, British Columbia, Canada, the San Juan Islands are easily one of the more beautiful and untouched ecosystems within a hundred miles or so of dense population.
+The island chain boasts the highest population of bald eagles in the US, is legendary for whale watching, and hosts a range of small communities of both trustafarian farmers living off the land and weirdo locals who've rarely left the islands they were born onto.

 It's a beautiful place in every sense of the word.
-And in early July we had the opportunity to take in the region by float plane and then explore by kayak, SUP, and on foot.
+We recently had the opportunity to take in the region by float plane and then explore by kayak, SUP, and on foot.
 On Orcas Island we tasted local flavors of oyster, sea run salmon, and even aging hippy at a clothing-optional hot spring.
 But not before a day of details and information at the Therm-a-Rest factory back on the mainland.

 Cascade Designs (parent company of Therm-a-Rest, MSR, Platypus, PackTowl, E-Case, SealLine) holds their headquarters in Seattle’s industrial SoDo neighborhood.
 There they manufacture most all Therm-a-Rest mattress and pillow products, from the iconic Z Light closed cell pad to the tech-heavy yet ultra lightweight NeoAir mattress.

 The reigning champion of air and foam mattresses is now interested in supplying a total camp experience, from sleep to shelter, and the purpose of our trip expanded from focusing on new sleeping pads and bags to testing hammocks, camp chairs, and a whole new tent lineup focused on the increasingly popular car camping market.